afs202005277/JetpackJoyride/README.md

 - Avoid tight coupling between the creator and the concrete products.
 - Make it possible to introduce new types of products into the program without breaking existing client code.

+**Problem in context**

+The controller class is part of the MVC pattern and is responsible for putting all our game together.
+It acts on both model and view and controls the data flow into model object and updates the view whenever data changes.
+It also is responsible for keeping view and model separate.
+Since our game should only run once at a time, it shouldn’t be possible to have multiple controller classes.

+**The Pattern**

+The pattern singleton aims to fix this issue by insuring that a class has only one instance, while providing a global access point to this instance.
+Making the controller constructor private and creating a static creation method that acts as a constructor solves this problem, because the static method calls the private constructor and every time it is called again, it returns the cached object.

+**Implementation**

+**Consequences**

+- Only one instance and global access point of the class Controller
+- Violates the Single Responsibility Principle.
+The pattern solves two problems at a time.

 ### General Structure
 ![UML Diagram](UML.png)